 What you need to know about your pea gravel pathways

-Over time, fine dirt and soil will settle between the gravel and landscape fabric.
+Like I said earlier, over time, fine dirt and soil will settle between the gravel and landscape fabric.
 While this is a natural part of anything outside, is what it means is that it’s easier for weed seeds to take root as the years go by.
 While you can sprinkle pre-emergents like Preen (conventional) or Corn Meal Gluten (organic), it also means the longer you have your pea gravel pathways or patios, the more weed control will become a challenge.
 I don’t use any chemical pre-emergents because our pathways wind around food growing areas and I don’t like using chemicals in our garden.

 There will be some manual weeding

 I’ve noticed, once in a while dandelions make a nice little home for them selves among the pea gravel and need to be vacated.
 This year, over winter, the chickweed really got a hold of some areas… it was crazy.
 While I will hit them with a dousing of vinegar over the summer when it’s going to be a scorching hot day, and they shrivel right up in the hot sun, right now I just needed to get the roots out.
 This is one of my favorite tool for weeding.
 It’s a trowel with a forked end on it, and it helps pop the weed up at the root, so I can get the entire plant out, dig or even cut a little.

 The pea gravel will tend to settle towards the lower spots in the path.